Joel Teitelbaum

-Joel Teitelbaum (יואל טייטלבוים, /yi/; 13 January 1887 – 19 August 1979) was the founder and first Grand Rebbe of the Satmar dynasty.
+Joel Teitelbaum (יואל טייטלבוים, /yi/; 13 January 1887 – 19 August 1979) was a Hungarian-born American Jewish leader, who was the founder and first Grand Rebbe of the Satmar dynasty.
 The Satmar Rebbe is also known as the Krula Rav.

 A major figure in the post-war renaissance of Hasidism, he espoused a strictly conservative and isolationist line, rejecting modernity.
-Teitelbaum was a fierce opponent of Zionism, which he decried as inherently heretical.
+Teitelbaum was a fierce opponent of Zionism, which he decried as inherently heretical on the basis of his own Orthodox Jewish interpretation of Jewish messianic prophecies and theology derived from the Talmud.
+The town of Kiryas Joel in New York is named in his honor.